dauwhe/acme-labs/README.md

   }],
 ```

 2. The `resources` member.
-This is all the other stuff in the publication—images, fonts, css, js, and so on.
+This lists all the other required components of the publication—images, fonts, css, scripts, and so on.

 ```json